-Who had the family’s largest LEGO set his Christmas – not the boys (age 8-10), neither the “boys” (age 40 and up) – it wasn’t me* – but the 11-year-old girl and her 8 wheel 42008 Service Truck – 1276 pieces, power functions, pneumatic, gears and 44 cm forcefulness.
-There was no boy band merchandize, no glitter or similar gender framing.
+Who had the family’s largest LEGO set this Christmas – it was the 11-year-old and their 8 wheel 42008 Service Truck – 1276 pieces, power functions, pneumatic, gears and 44 cm forcefulness.
+There was no band merchandise, no glitter or similar gender framing.
 Quite a project – as is the story about the “Research Institute” mini-figure set.

-As you can see, the set has 3 female mini-figures in STEM activities: Astrology, chemistry and Dinosaur’logy (PaleoSomething..).
+As you can see, the set has 3 mini-figures in STEM activities: Astrology, chemistry and Dinosaur’logy (PaleoSomething..).
 It was originally created by a chemist in Holland, called Ellen aka AIatariel.
-She’s an adult fan of LEGO and came up with the set as a a way to add more female minifigures.
-She submitted the idea to the LEGO Cuusoo/Ideas page, gained 10.000 signatures for the initial LEGO product review.
+They are an adult fan of LEGO and came up with the set as a a way to add more female minifigures.
+They submitted the idea to the LEGO Cuusoo/Ideas page, gained 10.000 signatures for the initial LEGO product review.
 That is 10 thousand people online writing that yes, they support this project… it’s not cheap Facebook likes.

 After that LEGO designers reworked the set a bit, and the released it as a limited set.
 You might be lucky to find it in the LEGO Stores and in LEGOLAND (around the world), but not in your average toy shop.
 The first batch was sold out in 4 days – in world wide online sales.
 A second round was produced for Christmas (finally!), but that too sold out quickly.